rwieruch/blog_robinwieruch_content/blog/react-table-select/index.md

 );
 ```

-If you want to have a seamless **transition from single select to multi select**, you can enable the carry-forward feature.
-By doing this, when a user performs a single select followed by a multi select, the multi select will include the previous single select in its final selection state:
+If you don't want to have the seamless **transition from single select to multi select**, you can disable the carry-forward feature.
+By doing this, when a user performs a single select followed by a multi select, the multi select will exclude the previous single select in its final selection state:

 ```javascript{7}
 const select = useRowSelect(